lukaprijatelj/UNIVERSITY-Diploma-Assignment/README.md

 npm run build				           (Compiling task will be read from scripts property of the package.json file)

 ### How to open ADMIN webpage
-Open Web browser and type address:   http://localhost:30003/admin <br />
+- Open Web browser and type address:   http://localhost:30003/admin
-Now load desired 3D scene file like &#42;.obj. <br />
+- Now load desired 3D scene file like &#42;.obj
-Set up options for scene. <br />
+- Set up options for scene
-Press START button to send signal to client to start rendering.
+- Press START button to send signal to client to start rendering

 ### How to open CLIENT webpage
-Open Web browser and type address:    http://localhost:30003/client <br />
+- Open Web browser and type address:    http://localhost:30003/client
-You should see that browser will automatically started rendering part of the 3D scene. <br />
+- You should see that browser will automatically started rendering part of the 3D scene
-Open as many clients/tabs as you like.
+- Open as many clients/tabs as you like

 ### Used ports
-HTTP protocol uses port 30003.
+HTTP protocol uses port 30003. <br />
 SocketIO library uses port 30004.

 ### How to connect Chrome browser with Android mobile phone
 - Use command prompt to run ADB, in cmd go to the install directory of the ADB tools and type: <br />